 Why Are They Important?

-To tackle this, miners prioritise confirming transactions with higher gas prices.
+To tackle this, miners prioritise confirming transactions with higher gas fees.
 But these higher costs fall on the user, raising the minimum gas fee, which at times can exceed the value of a transaction itself.

 With Layer-2, the underlying network (mainnet) does not need to process such large amounts of data because it sends this data to different processing channels (third parties), recording only the final result on the Layer-1 blockchain.